Status Page Forms and Fields

 If any of the checks in question were not active for some time during the report’s time span (for example, due to being paused or within a maintenance window), the inactive time will not be counted in the check’s “total running time” and thus will not be counted in the total uptime.

-Username and Password: set optional HTTP-based authorization with this username and password combination.
+Password Protection: set optional HTTP-based authorization with this username and password combination.
+Only available for Status Pages using the Public visibility level.

 Allow Search Engine Indexing Turn this option off to add a HTML header requesting search engines to not index your Page.

-Customize the maximum time period (in days) that a user can drill-in: set a maximum number of days in the past that is available to view reports.
+Drill-down maximum time period (in days): set a maximum number of days in the past that is available to view reports.

 Google Analytics Property ID: Your Google analytics property/measurement ID, such as UA-12345678-1 or G-1234567890.